Juan de Arellano Basket of Flowers (c.1664); Museo del Prado, Madrid

 "Three things are necessary for the salvation of man: to know what he ought to believe; to know what he ought to desire and to know what he ought to do"--St. Thomas Aquinas

-To the left: the latest issue of Christoff's Old Masters, on the theme of "The Sporting Life".
+To the right: the latest issue of Christoff's Old Masters, on the theme of "The Sporting Life".
 This issue, digitally accessible through the link above and in print in several weeks, is a visually and intellectually captivating investigation into the theme of the great outdoors in Old Masters and Classic-Modern painting.
 Perhaps as a respite to the culture of confinement we must live through at the moment, this issue's essays, images, and erudition will transport one to the exciting world of "Man against Nature" as depicted in the most glorious paintings of the genre dating from the 15th through 20th centuries--and with a particular focus on Winslow Homer and the "struggle against the elements" in his art..
 This issue also provides an overview of the record-breaking auction season that took place between July and October 2020, along with an analysis of present macroeconomic conditions by way of top Barron's contributors and independent analysts of excellent reputation.
 This overview also includes a look at the gold market, always a good indicator of rising interest in the hard-asset market and therefore long-term investment in art.
 Above all, this issue is dedicated to the theme of sporting art, The feature gallery of the issue is Thomas Colville Fine Art, LLC, whose five decades specializing in 19th and 20th century American and European art brings to life the 'great outdoors' in a splendid collection of Impressionist and Abstract works.

 HARD-ASSETS MATTER: LATEST MACROECONOMIC HIGHLIGHTS